 What is Trap- Neuter- Return (TNR)?

 Trap-Neuter-Return (TNR) is the only responsible and efficient strategy for improving the lives of community cats and reducing their numbers.
-Community cats are humanely trapped and transported to a facility to receive medical care /surgical procedures including: spay or neuter, vaccines for rabies, internal and external parasite control, testing for Feline AIDS and/ or Leukemia, as well as the surgical ear tipping of one ear (cutting the ear straight across/ removing the tip).
+Community cats are humanely trapped and transported to a facility to receive medical care /surgical procedures including: spay or neuter, vaccines for rabies, internal and external parasite control, testing for FIV and/ or FeLV, as well as the surgical ear tipping of the left ear (cutting the ear straight across/ removing the tip).
 Ear tipping is the universally- recognized sign of a cat who has been TNR’d.
-Cats are returned to their territories as healthy/ non-reproductive cats.
+Cats are returned to their territories as healthy non-reproductive cats.

 Why can’t animal shelters rescue community cats and what are the problems associated with shelters taking in community cats?

 Community cats are not adoptable.
 Families prefer cats that are accustomed to being handled.
 With thousands of lost, injured, abandoned and relinquished pet cats, most shelters are already at capacity with the number of cats for which they can provide care.
 Community cats brought to an animal shelter, especially those who cannot be identified as members of a known TNR’d colony, are euthanized right away or after a mandatory holding period.
 Community cats that are trapped and taken to animal shelters cause a higher euthanasia rate of pet cats in shelters due to space constraints & resources.

 Would it be better if community cats were moved and euthanized?

 If a community chooses to simply trap and remove all the community cats in a colony, other community cats will eventually move into the vacant territory to take advantage of the food source and shelter now made available.
 It is an endless cycle to attempt to eradicate community cat colonies.